HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

 [//]: # (With a strong foundation in both computer science and electrical engineering, I specialize in pioneering BCI technology.
 My work integrates advanced physiological data to create real-time, accessible signal processing solutions through machine learning and deep learning techniques.
 Driven by a passion to bridge gaps and create opportunities, I am dedicated to advancing HCI and biomedical imaging, making cutting-edge technology accessible and impactful for all.)

+[//]: # (I specialize in developing daily used brain-computer interface &#40;BCI&#41; technology )

+[//]: # (integrated with virtual and augmented reality &#40;VR/AR&#41;, )

+[//]: # (using advanced deep learning and signal processing methods to make )

+[//]: # (innovative technology accessible and impactful for all.)

-I specialize in developing daily used brain-computer interface (BCI) technology integrated with virtual and augmented reality (VR/AR), using advanced deep learning and signal processing methods to make innovative technology accessible and impactful for all.
+I specialize in developing brain-computer interface (BCI) technology integrated with VR/AR, using deep learning and signal processing to create accessible innovations.
+My vision includes helping those with neurodegenerative disorders by designing BCIs that improve daily life, combining technology with a commitment to enhancing well-being.